 Most doctors believe that depression is caused by a chemical imbalance in the brain.
 While this is true in some cases such as manic-depressives, and psychotics, who need medication; most depressives can be helped without antidepressants.
 Antidepressants tend to suppress the emotions which makes most users feel like robots that are incapable of feeling; they seldom help as intended, and leave the user feeling empty as well as depressed.
 These drugs are also responsible for violent outbreaks, and suicides.

-If you are one of these folks, put down your Prozac and try some of these remedies.
+If you are one of these folks, put down your Prozac (Consult your doctor on how to safely withdraw from these dangerous drugs.) and try some of these remedies.

 Cut back on your sugar intake.
 We all know what sugar does to children; well adults are no different.
 Sugar provides a lift for a short time but also induces a mood crash after it burns off.

 Find ways to externalize your thoughts.
 Many people suffering from depression spend too much time thinking about themselves.
 This is the breeding ground for all sorts of negative thoughts and feelings such as worry, feelings of inferiority, and stress.
 The cure for this is to find things to do to get you to think of something besides yourself.
 This could be a hobby, volunteer work, painting, writing, or any number of things.
 The important thing is to find something that you really like to do, and go do it.

 Get some exercise.
 This really ties in with externalizing your thoughts, but also provides other benefits such as producing endorphins, and other mood lifting chemicals in the brain.
 You don't have to be a workout warrior to get the benefits.
 Go for a walk, or light jog every other day, that will do wonders for your over all feeling of well being.